SoftwareAG/CONNX_MCP_Sample/README.md

 - **Credential Management**: Use environment variables or secret management services (AWS Secrets Manager, Azure Key Vault)
 - **Network Security**: Use VPN or private networks for database connections
 - **Rate Limiting**: Consider implementing rate limits for MCP tool invocations

+---
+## Disclaimer

+This project is provided as-is, without warranty of any kind.

+It is intended as:
+*   	A learning resource
+*   	A reference implementation
+*   	A starting point for secure MCP server development

+It is not intended to replace enterprise-grade security controls.